 - Student organizations are often best positioned to be major drivers behind disaster relief efforts on campus.
 Historically, the most successful relief efforts on-campus have been the result of collaborative efforts between student organizations, offices, departments, and centers.

-- The OSL serves as a point of connection for student organization leaders to the broader College and University community.
+- The DSO serves as a point of connection for student organization leaders to the broader College and University community.
 If your organization is interested in taking part in disaster relief efforts, contact Alex Miller.

 How much is needed?

 It is important to build a realistic budget with projected expenses and income.
 Donors want to know that there is a solid and well-documented plan in order to consider supporting it financially.
 Consult the Financial Management section of this website for guidance and budgeting templates.

 What is the story?